-Based on the evolving COVID-19 situation, the following updates apply:
+Based on the evolving COVID-19 situation, the following precautions apply:

-- Kick-off is now virtual!: participants will receive the link to join the online session shortly before the start.
+- Hybrid Kick-off: participants will receive the link to join an online session shortly before the start.

 - Teams: We will create breakout rooms at kick-off for participants to start teaming up.